microsoft/dynamics-365-contact-center/README.md

     Replace `<CDN-url>` with the actual URL of the hosted compiled file on the CDN.

-7. Import the [Call center definition file](https://github.com/microsoft/dynamics-365-contact-center/blob/main/samples/SFCallCenter/Dynamics365CallCenter.xml) file in the salesforce call center.

-   Update the Salesforce Call center definition file by replacing the `<ctiDriverUrl>` parameter with the URL generated in Step 6.
+7. Update the Salesforce Call center definition file (imported in prerequisite) by replacing the `<ctiDriverUrl>` parameter with the URL generated in Step 6.

    ![alt text](image.png)

-7. Follow Salesforce's instructions to configure your softphone using the integrated SF Extension.

 8. Your Salesforce Extension integration is now complete and ready to use.